To enjoy the full Mail & Guardian online experience: please upgrade your browser

 MDC leader Morgan Tsvangirai has said the cases could wreck his September power-sharing agreement with Mugabe, seen as a chance to rescue the once relatively prosperous country.

 Tomana, who sits in Cabinet as a non-voting member, but is meant to prosecute cases independent from government influence, denied that the case against Mukoko was political.
-However, he said he was proud to be a supporter of Zanu-PF.

 The ruling party lost its parliamentary majority to the MDC in March last year, the first time since independence in 1980.
 But the Herald said the opposition might lose its slim majority after one of its legislators was convicted for forgery.